J-Wll/joes-hardware/README.md

 ## Overview

-This is a mock project simulating the internal catalogue of a construction materials business.
+This is a project of an internal catalogue for a mock construction materials business.
 It contains key product details such as price and stock level, a nice responsive layout and a basket feature to enable staff to generate quotes more easily.
 It is currently deployed on Vercel and viewable [here](https://joes-hardware.vercel.app/).

 ## Install